team-pass/FIDO-login/CONTRIBUTING.md

 If you haven't already, take a brief look at [how git works](https://guides.github.com/introduction/git-handbook/)

 1. If you're on Team PASS, request access for the `.env` file, which contains server environment variables such as the database username/password.
-You should place it in `/flask/.env`.
+You should place it in `./.env`.
 If you're not on the team, you can create your own `.env` file and host the database yourself (we use [MariaDB](https://mariadb.org/) for our production environment and [SQLite](https://www.sqlite.org/index.html) for development).
-You can see what our `.env` looks like in the [`.env.example`](/flask/.env.example) file.
+You can see what our `.env` looks like in the [`.env.example`](.env.example) file.

 2. Setup and activate a Python virtual environment (see the [official Python docs on venv](https://docs.python.org/3/tutorial/venv.html)).
 3. Install the necessary Python packages using